 Finally, new functionalities are planned to be included in SCOPE.
-For example, voice interaction with the mobile device, the use of different media like videos or audio files explaining certain procedures; alarms that alert patients or even their therapists of specific situations; are being studied.
-A new version of SCOPE, which encompasses real-time message passing and shared/private spaces, is also being developed.
+For example: voice interaction with the mobile device; the use of different media like videos or audio files explaining certain procedures; alarms that alert patients or even their therapists of specific situations.